microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/3_CSS_CSS3/styling_elements.md

 }
 ```

 > **NOTE**: CSS is an ever-changing standard.
-In fact, even using the word standard here might be a little generous, as browser creators have a long history of adding their own capabilities. `border-radius` is an attribute which is relatively newly supported broadly.
-You may notice sometimes the setting you wish to use works in Chrome, but not in Edge, or vice versa.
+In fact, even using the word "standard" might be generous, as browser creators have a long history of adding their own capabilities. `border-radius` is an attribute which is only recently supported broadly.
+You may sometimes notice that the setting you wish to use works in Chrome, but not in Edge, or vice versa.

 ## What you learned

-We learned how to add style to elements in HTML.
-Remember that now we should be using only external CSS style sheets rather than trying to do inline styling.
-If we do too much inline styling, if we have to make changes later, it will become challenging because we will have to make changes at every place we’ve used inline styling.
+You learned how to add style to elements in HTML.
+For this workshop, remember that we are only using external CSS style sheets rather than inline styling.
+In the case of inline styling, if we have to make changes later, it will become challenging to change every instance where it occurs.
 In the next section, we will focus on styling text.

 NEXT: [Styling Text](./styling_text.md)